 The intent of this document is to:

-To obtain information on the legislative requirements for consumer textile products not covered in this document, refer to the 'Hazardous Products Act and Regulations' listed in Appendix C - Canadian Information Resources, on page 27 of this document.
+To obtain information on the legislative requirements for textile products and bedding not covered in this document, refer to the Canada Consumer Product Safety Act and its Regulations listed under Appendix A - Information Resources.

 This document may be updated from time to time.
-For the most recent version, consult Reports and Publications in the Consumer Product Safety (CPS) section of Health Canada's Web site at www.healthcanada.gc.ca/cps.
+For the most recent version, consult Health Canada's website .

-General textile products are defined, in accordance with the HPA, as all consumer products made in whole or in part of textile fibres, other than children's sleepwear, bedding, dolls, plush toys, soft toys, cribs and cradles, playpens for children, carpets, rugs, tents, mattresses, as well as expansion gates and expandable closures for children, which must comply with different legislative requirements.
-General textile products include such items as fabric, drapery, outerwear and daywear.
+Under the Textile Flammability Regulations, textile products refer to all consumer products made in whole or in part of textile fibres, other than children's sleepwear, dolls, plush toys, soft toys, cribs, cradles and bassinets, playpens for children, carpets, carpeting, carpet tiles, mats, matting, rugs, tents, mattresses, as well as expansion gates and expandable closures for children, which must comply with different legislative requirements.
+Textile products include such items as fabric, drapery, outerwear and daywear.

-Flammability requirements for general textile products have been in effect under item 4 of Part I of Schedule I to the HPA since 1971.
-These products, when tested in accordance with the Canadian General Standards Board standard CAN/CGSB 4.2 NO. 27.5-94 entitled Textile Test Methods - Flame Resistance - 45° Angle Test - One Second Flame Impingement, as amended from time to time, are prohibited if they have a flame spread time of one of the following:
+Flammability requirements for textile products have been in effect since 1971.
+These products, when tested in accordance with the Canadian General Standards Board standard CAN/CGSB 4.2 No. 27.5, entitled Textile Test Methods - Flame Resistance - 45° Angle Test - One Second Flame Impingement, as amended from time to time, must have a flame spread time of one of the following:

 Bedding refers to articles that make up a bed and that are made in whole or in part of textile fibres, including sheets, pillowcases, pillows, blankets, comforters, mattress pads, bed skirts, sleeping bags and similar products used on a bed, but excluding mattresses.

-Flammability requirements for bedding came into effect in 1971 under item 13 of Part I of Schedule I to the HPA.
-Bedding, when tested in accordance with the Canadian General Standards Board standard CAN/CGSB 4.2 NO. 27.5-94 entitled Textile Test Methods - Flame Resistance - 45° Angle Test - One Second Flame Impingement, as amended from time to time, is prohibited if it has a flame spread time of 7 seconds or less, and either:
+Under the Textile Flammability Regulations, bedding, when tested in accordance with the Canadian General Standards Board standard CAN/CGSB 4.2 No. 27.5, entitled Textile Test Methods - Flame Resistance - 45° Angle Test - One Second Flame Impingement, as amended from time to time, must have a flame spread time of greater than 7 seconds, and either: